MiniEinsteinD/MonopolyGame/M1/readme.txt

 Known issues:
 --------------
-The code functions properly; therefore, there are no issues with our current iteration.
+The code functions properly; however, We did not add complete function calls in the sequence diagram (for the roll function) so that the diagram is easier to read.

 Roadmap ahead: